David Edwards

-Price of Bitcoin: 6 main factors influence the BTC price
+Price of Bitcoin: 6 main factors influence the btc price

 Bitcoin (BTC) is a cryptocurrency that Satoshi Nakamoto, its unidentified creator, created in 2009.
 A blockchain keeps track of all transactions, displaying each unit’s transaction history and demonstrating ownership.
 Bitcoin is not backed by a government or issued by a central bank like conventional currencies are.
 Because Bitcoin is not a corporation, investing in it differs from investing in stocks or bonds.
 As a result, there are no corporate balance sheets, Form 10-Ks, fund results, or other conventional tools for selecting an investment to analyze.
 Learn about the factors that influence the price of bitcoin to justify better your decision to invest in it.